fyne-io/proposals/drag-and-drop.md

 }
 ```

-To pass information to receiver the **fyne.Draggable** can also implement **drag.Info** interface.
+To pass information to receiver the **fyne.Draggable** can also implement **fyne.Info** interface.

 ```
-package drag

 type Info interface {
 	Payload() Payload
 }
 ```

-To initiate a drag-and-drop outside the Fyne application the object implement **drag.AppDraggable** interface.
-This interface will allow the object prepare the **drag.Payload**.
+To initiate a drag-and-drop outside the Fyne application the object implement **fyne.AppDraggable** interface.
+This interface will allow the object prepare the **fyne.Payload**.

 ```
-package drag

 type AppDraggable interface {
 	// StartDrag return true when object ready to start drag-and-drop StartDrag() bool